hovgaardgames/startupcompany/README.md

-# Developer Tycoon - Bugs and Issues
+# Startup Company - Bugs and Issues

 Public repository for managing bugs and issues using Github Issues.